charrbit/CodeForEmployers/README.md

-# C-C-Code-Samples
-A small collection of projects and work done in C/C++.
+A small collection of projects and work done in C/C++, Python, and JavaScript.